 Where to stay for the perfect match-day experience.
-Toronto will host FIFA World Cup 2026 matches at BMO Field, and accommodation strategy will shape the rhythm of the entire trip.
+Toronto hosts FIFA World Cup 2026 matches at BMO Field, and accommodation strategy shape the rhythm of the entire trip.
 This page helps supporters choose the right area, understand pricing pressure, plan transport properly and avoid booking mistakes that create stress later.

 Quick Hotel Logic